 STEM Research Grants provide support to middle school and high school teachers engaging their students in authentic scientific research.
 Over 4 years, $440,000 has been awarded to 88 teachers.
 Priority consideration is given to schools who support low income students and students underrepresented in STEM fields.

-Due to the COVID-19 pandemic, this year the Society for Science & the Public will be offering 100 teachers $1,000 each to select from a variety of take-home kits to support students in completing independent science research projects.
+Due to the continuing challenges associated with the Covid-19 pandemic, the Society for Science will be offering 75 teachers $1,000 each in take-home kits and 5 - 10 teachers up to $5,000 for specialized equipment.
 The selection of kits is shown below.

 For the purposes of this grant, a research project is defined as an independent investigation by a student involving experimentation to answer a scientific question outside of regular classwork.
 Independent research projects are frequently entered into science fairs and other competitions.